Android-for-Python/Android-for-Python-Users/README.md

 The cause is an x86_64 binary from PyPl was used; because there is a requirements specification error in buildozer.spec

-One of your requirements needs a recipe (or needs to be specified differently).
+One of the app requirements needs a recipe (or needs to be specified differently).

 In this case the requirements for OpenCV is incorrectly specified, it should be `opencv` because that is the recipe name.

+## EM_X86_64 instead of EM_AARCH64

+`ImportError: dlopen failed: "<something>/_python_bundle/site-packages/pylsqpack/_binding.so" is for EM_X86_64 (62) instead of EM_AARCH64 (183)`

+The build process included the wrong binary file.

+The cause is an x86_64 binary from PyPl was used; because there is a requirements specification error in buildozer.spec

+One of the app requirements needs a recipe (or needs to be specified differently).

 ## No module named '_Socket'